1. How does BlephEx® work?

 Answer: It has been estimated that up to 2/3 of all patients walking into an eye doctors office have some level of lid margin disease.

-Answer: Just like the mouth is full of bacteria and needs constant and regular hygiene to prevent gingivitis, so do the eyelids need constant and regular hygiene to help prevent, as part of a healthy lifestyle, the risk of blepharitis and dry eye.
-It is recommended that BlephEx® be repeated every 4 to 6 months.
+Answer: Just like the mouth is full of bacteria and needs constant and regular hygiene to prevent gingivitis, so do the eyelids need constant and regular hygiene to prevent blepharitis and dry eye disease.
+It is recommended that BlephEx® be repeated every 4 months for an active disease, and every 6 months for contact lens wearers.
+This keeps the number of bacteria to a minimum, and helps prevent a reformation of the biofilm.
+If the treatments are stopped, the biofilm will reform, the chronic inflammation will return, and the tear glands will once again be damaged.

 Answer: Your doctor will put in numbing drops which make the cleaning procedure more comfortable.
 Most patients report a tickling sensation, but no pain.
 The harder your doctor presses on your lids during the cleaning procedure, the MORE comfortable the cleaning procedure will be!